FullmetalAlgorist/vue-portfolio/README.md

-# Vuetify Theme
+# Mariah's Portfolio!
-Thank you for purchasing the Theme and supporting Vuetify.
+I'm happy to share my code!
+Shoot me a message if you have questions or comments, thanks for visiting :)

+My portfolio is based on a vuetify theme to help me follow best practices, but has all been reworked and hopefully improved upon by me.

 ### Quick Start
-Unzip the `theme-release.zip` file into any directory.
-Copy your theme of choice and from the cli:
+Unzip the `vue-portfolio.zip` file into any directory.

 ```bash
 cd path/to/project